Click Need Help in the top right hand corner of the page you are on, or scroll through the complete list of help topics below.

 Go to Settings and click the Secret questions edit icon.
 You will now see the Manage Secret Questions screen.
 Select a different secret question from the list of suggested questions or create your own, delete your old answer and type in the new one.

-How do I update my email address or mobile phone number?
+How do I update my mobile number?

 What happens if I can't remember my secret question answers?